Teaching AssistantRegister Interest

 - Notes from professional discussions.

-If you would like to learn more about the Teaching Assistant apprenticeship standard, check out our factsheets page.
+If you would like to learn more about the Teaching Assistant apprenticeship standard, check out our factsheets page, or alternatively you can find more information via the Institute for Apprenticeships website.

 - Level 2 Award in Functional Skills English